tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.5.6 :Fixed some more express tests;
 * v 0.5.5 :ESLinted the tests code; Expressenvironment only starts listening if is not listening;
 * v 0.5.4 :Some improvements on readibility of main.js; added a couple of plugin new tests; solved a few more unit tests;